Win at Life

 Notice how quickly the tone shifts between you.

-Over the next few days, if a difficult moment happens, offer something positive within the next interaction.
-Not to balance the books, but to bring the tone back into a place where conversation feels possible rather than fraught.
+Not to balance the books (although that, too), but to bring the tone back into a place where conversation feels possible rather than fraught.

-Buddhist teachings often remind us that the quality of our attention shapes the quality of our relationships.
 Every interaction is a small vote for connection or distance.
 The Gottman Ratio is simply the psychological version of this idea.

 “Speak with kindness and your words will echo in the hearts of others.”

-Connection grows in the small, consistent moments.
-A softened tone.
-A small pause to listen.
-A gesture that says, “I’m here.”
-These are the threads that hold relationships together over time.
+A softened tone where it might have been harsher, a small pause to listen rather than scrolling and half-listening.
+A gesture that says, I am here with you.
+These are the threads that hold relationships together over distance.

 Back to Mindset Mechanics <